rananna/back-to-the-future-timecircuits/readme.md

 ### 🏠 Home Assistant Integration

-This project includes deep integration with Home Assistant using the MQTT protocol.
-When you configure the MQTT broker settings in the "Data Link" tab, the clock will automatically announce itself to your Home Assistant instance via the auto-discovery protocol.
+This project includes deep, "headless" integration with Home Assistant using the MQTT protocol.
+When you configure the MQTT broker settings, the clock will automatically announce itself to your Home Assistant instance via the auto-discovery protocol.

-A new device will appear in Home Assistant, giving you access to a rich set of controls and sensors for creating powerful automations and a unique smart home dashboard.
+This creates a rich set of controls and sensors, allowing you to manage the clock and use it as a dynamic notification display without ever needing to open the web UI.

 <p align="center">
   <img src="images/ha_screenshot.png" alt="Home Assistant Screenshot" width="800">